farukc/AzureIoTHub-TI-CC3200/README.md

-## (Documentation is not finished yet!)
-# Sample Wiring code to use in Energia IDE for connecting Microsoft Azure IoT Hub with a TI CC3200 Launchpad XL
+# Sample Wiring example code showing how to connect and send data to Microsoft Azure IoT Hub with a TI CC3200 Launchpad XL
 Texas Instruments is one of the [Microsoft Azure Certified IoT partner] (https://azure.microsoft.com/en-us/marketplace/certified-iot-partners/) and TI CC3200 is listed in [Microsoft Azure IoT Developer Center](https://azure.microsoft.com/en-us/develop/iot/get-started/).
 Documentation in Azure IoT Developer Center includes an example for C code only.
-This document is prepared for TI CC3200 users who wants to connect to Azure IoT Hub using their  [Energia](http://www.energia.nu) IDE to start exploring the IoT world quickly.
+This document is prepared for TI CC3200 users who wants to connect to Azure IoT Hub using their  [Energia](http://www.energia.nu) IDE to enter into IoT world quickly.<br><br>
+Please note that this is a device-to-cloud (D2C) scenario.
+If you want to extend this project by adding a feature for your CC3200 to receive "command" from cloud, which is called cloud-to-device C2D as well, you may need to implement MQTT instead of HTTP(s) which is used in this example.
+Built-in "PubSubClient" library (and examples) in your Energia IDE should help you connecting to IoT Hub with MQTT.

 ### Requirements:
 - TI CC3200 Launchpad XL
+- Following (http://www.ti.com/cc3200start) if you're just starting to write code for TI CC3200 Launchpad XL using Energia(http://www.energia.nu)
 - A Microsoft Account (if you have any @hotmail.com, @live.com etc. email you already have one)
-- Microsoft Azure Subscription (Azure free trial is OK as well)
+- Microsoft Azure Subscription (Azure free trial is OK as well)<br>
-- Following (http://www.ti.com/cc3200start) if you're just starting to write code for TI CC3200 Launchpad XL using Energia(http://www.energia.nu)
+  (P.S.: DreamSpark Azure Subscription won't work as it doesn't allow you creating Azue IoT Hub, Stream Analytics )
+- A non-free email address to create a Power BI account (.edu email is ok as well)

-### Overview :
+### Summary :
-In this document (and the code in the repo) you will
+By following this document (and the code in the repo) you will be able to,
  1. Connect your TI CC3200 to Azure IoT Hub
   1. Create an Azure free trial account
   2. Create an Azure IoT Hub